FormsWizard/FormsWizard.github.io/formswizzardblog/src/content/generalIntro.md

 **Our answer:**
 Food and water, of course, we can't provide that with software.
 But dear users: don't forget to eat and drink!
-Security: We translate it with security and it is a core part of FormsWizard.
+Security: We translate safety with security and it is a core part of FormsWizard.
 We have put a lot of know-how into the secure data management aspect.
 As for the other needs: we hope that through FormsWizard the communities out there will be able to connect, organize and structure their communication, capacities and forces more easily.